St. Vincent Ferrer by Giovanni Bellini (circa 1430–1516) [Public domain], via Wikimedia Commons

 How Saint Joachim and Saint Anne Can Inspire Catechetical Ministers

-The upcoming memorial of Saint Joachim and Saint Anne has me thinking about how these saints can inspire catechetical ministers.
+The memorial of Saint Joachim and Saint Anne has me thinking about how these saints can inspire catechetical ministers.
 Tradition tells us that Joachim and Anne were the parents of the Blessed Virgin Mary.
 As the Saints Kit says, “They must have set the example that Mary followed to become the loving, gentle, faith-filled, courageous woman she was—the perfect woman to bear and raise the Son of God.”
-Now, none of us is perfect or […]
+Now, none of us is perfect or raising […]

 Being a Catechist